miguelahonen/starTrekThemeForTheBeginnersWithJavaScript/README.md

-The starting point of StarTrek series of minigames.
-The Rock, Paper and Scissors Game will get expanded rule set and simple user interface
+The starting point in a series of StarTrek mini games.
+The Rock, Paper and Scissors Game will get the expanded rule set and simple user interface